jikamens/jobs-filterer-for-linkedin/README.md

 You can install this extension from the Chrome Web Store at [TBD].
 You can also install it from the source code as described below.

-Once you've installed it, open the options page for the extension and enter the regular expressions you want to filter with, one per line, in the text boxes. *Do not enclose your regular expressions in slashes* like you would if you were writing them in JavaScript.
+Once you've installed the extension, open the options page for the extension to configure it and see further instructions for how to use it.
+There are four ways to open the options page for the extension:

-If you would like filtered jobs to be hidden completely rather than just greyed out, check the “Hide filtered jobs completely” checkbox.

-Remember to click Save when you're done editing the options.

-Note that the options are saved in synchronized storage, so if you have sync turned on in Chrome, the options are synchronized across all the Chrome profiles synchronizing via the same Google account.

-Documenting how to write regular expressions is beyond the scope of this document; [here][1] is one of the many online tutorials about this.
+1. Paste
+   "`chrome-extension://afjdfegpgbfjgdelebopglhhfkjjblch/options.html`"
+   into the URL bar in Chrome.

+2. If you have the extension's icon pinned to your URL bar, right-click or ctrl-click on it and select "Options".

+3. If you don't have the extension's icon pinned to your URL bar, click on the puzzle-piece icon to bring up the list of unpinned extensions, then click the three dots to the right of ths one and select "Options".

+4. Paste "`chrome://settings`" into the URL bar, click the "Details" button for this extension, and then click the button to the right of "Extension options".

 This extension was written by Jonathan Kamens.
 If you find this extension useful, you can buy me a coffee [here][2].